Dolomite Finance Common Questions

-All the essential information about the Dolomite Finance protocol — from your first deposit to sophisticated borrowing strategies.
-This page breaks down the mechanics, security model, and practical details that matter most to users.
+Your complete reference guide to the Dolomite Finance protocol — from making your first deposit to executing advanced borrowing strategies.
+This page explains the core mechanics, security model, and practical details that users care about most.

 What exactly is Dolomite Finance and what does it do?

 Dolomite Finance is a decentralized lending and margin trading protocol built on smart contract infrastructure.
-Users supply crypto assets to earn interest, and those same deposits can act as collateral for borrowing other tokens — all without any centralized party holding your funds.
+Users supply crypto assets to earn interest, and those same deposits can act as collateral for borrowing other tokens — all without a centralized intermediary controlling the funds.

-The core mechanism resembles Compound-style money markets, where supply and borrow rates adjust automatically based on how much of a given pool is currently utilized.
-What distinguishes Dolomite Finance is its native margin system.
-Deposits are held within the Dolomite Margin Protocol, enabling positions to earn yield while simultaneously serving as collateral.
+The fundamental mechanic resembles Compound-style money markets, where supply and borrow rates adjust automatically based on how much of a given pool is in use.
+What distinguishes Dolomite Finance is its built-in margin system.
+Deposits are held inside the Dolomite Margin Protocol, enabling positions to earn yield while simultaneously serving as collateral.
 Most lending platforms require you to pick one or the other.
 The Dolomite Finance platform lets you do both simultaneously.

-The team behind Dolomite Finance has also developed layered features on top: structured strategies, token-specific incentive programs, and multi-network deployments.
-For a deeper look at the project's background, visit the about page.
+The team behind Dolomite Finance has also developed layered features on top: structured strategies, token-specific incentive programs, and multi-network deployment.
+For a deeper look at the project's history, visit the about page.

 How do I deposit assets into Dolomite Finance?

 Connect a compatible Web3 wallet — MetaMask, Coinbase Wallet, and WalletConnect-enabled wallets are all supported.
 Once connected, head to the Earn tab on the main platform.
-You will find a list of supported tokens with their current Supply APR shown beside each one.
+You will find a list of supported tokens showing their current Supply APR alongside each one.

 Click "Deposit" next to the token you wish to supply.
-A transaction panel opens where you enter your amount.
-If this is your first deposit of that asset, approve the token allowance, then confirm the deposit transaction.
-Gas is paid in the native currency of whichever network you are using.
+A transaction panel will open where you enter your amount.
+Approve the token allowance if this is your first time depositing that asset, then confirm the deposit transaction.
+Gas fees are paid in the native currency of whichever network you are using.

-Your deposited balance appears immediately in the Dolomite Balance column.
+Your deposited balance appears right away in the Dolomite Balance column.
 Interest begins accruing block-by-block from that moment.
-There is no lock-up period — you can withdraw at any time as long as the pool has available liquidity, which is nearly always the case for most assets.
+There is no lock-up period — you can withdraw whenever you like as long as the pool has available liquidity, which is nearly always the case for most assets.

 One practical note: the platform displays both APR and APY figures depending on your preferences.
 Toggle between them in Transaction Settings at the top right.
-APR shows the raw annualized rate; APY reflects compounding.
-Neither accounts for gas costs, so factor those in for smaller deposits.
+APR shows the raw annual rate; APY compounds it.
+Neither figure includes gas costs, so account for those when making small deposits.

 How does Dolomite Finance calculate interest rates?

 Rates are algorithmic and update every block based on utilization — the proportion of supplied assets currently being borrowed.
-Low utilization results in cheap borrowing and modest supply yields.
-High utilization pushes borrow rates up sharply, drawing in more depositors until the pool rebalances.
+Low utilization means inexpensive borrowing and modest supply yields.
+High utilization drives borrow rates up sharply, attracting more depositors until the pool finds equilibrium.

-This model follows the same interest-rate curve design pioneered by Compound and later widely adopted across DeFi.
-The Dolomite Finance protocol applies an asset-specific curve, so stablecoins, ETH, and long-tail tokens each follow distinct rate models calibrated to their typical demand patterns.
+This model derives from the same interest-rate curve design pioneered by Compound and later adopted across DeFi.
+The Dolomite Finance protocol applies asset-specific curves, so stablecoins, ETH, and long-tail tokens each follow distinct rate models tuned to their typical demand patterns.

 Green APR figures on the Earn page reflect pure lending yield — the interest paid by borrowers, distributed proportionally to suppliers.
-Blue APR figures layer in external rewards, such as token incentives, on top of the base rate.
-Hover over a blue rate to see a full breakdown.
+Blue APR figures include external rewards, such as token incentives, layered on top of the base rate.
+Hover over a blue rate to see the full breakdown.

 What assets are supported on the Dolomite Finance platform?

-The supported asset list expands over time and varies by network.
-On Ethereum, the Dolomite Finance platform currently includes ETH, WETH, WBTC, cbBTC, USDC, USDT, LINK, AAVE, CRV, and several yield-bearing tokens like sUSDe, wstETH, srUSD, wsrUSD, stcUSD, mETH, USD1, and SolvBTC.
-Each asset has different supply and borrow availability depending on its collateral factor and risk profile.
+The list expands over time and varies by network.
+On Ethereum, the Dolomite Finance platform currently includes ETH, WETH, WBTC, cbBTC, USDC, USDT, LINK, AAVE, CRV, and several yield-bearing tokens such as sUSDe, wstETH, srUSD, wsrUSD, stcUSD, mETH, USD1, and SolvBTC.
+Each asset has different supply and borrow availability based on its collateral factor and risk profile.

-Yield-bearing tokens are especially noteworthy.
-Assets like sUSDe or wstETH already appreciate over time through their underlying protocol.
+Yield-bearing tokens are especially interesting.
+Assets like sUSDe or wstETH already appreciate over time through their underlying protocols.
 Depositing them into Dolomite Finance adds a second layer — the base yield from staking or savings, plus lending yield from the Dolomite Finance protocol, plus any DOLO incentive rewards that may apply.

-Assets displaying a dash in the Borrow APR column cannot be borrowed — they are collateral-only.
-This is typically the case for less liquid or more volatile tokens where enabling borrowing would create unacceptable liquidation risk.
+Assets showing a dash in the Borrow APR column cannot be borrowed — they are collateral-only.
+This is typically true of less liquid or more volatile tokens where enabling borrowing would create excessive liquidation risk.

 What is the Dolomite Margin Protocol?

-The Dolomite Margin Protocol is the underlying smart contract layer that powers all deposits, borrows, and margin positions on Dolomite Finance.
-Rather than relying on a simple pool-based system, it tracks individual account balances through precise on-chain accounting.
+The Dolomite Margin Protocol is the underlying smart contract layer powering all deposits, borrows, and margin positions on Dolomite Finance.
+Rather than a simple pool-based system, it tracks individual account balances with precise on-chain accounting.

 How does borrowing work on Dolomite Finance?

-To borrow, you must first deposit collateral.
-The protocol assigns each asset a collateral factor — for example, ETH might let you borrow up to 80% of its value.
-Your "health factor" indicates how close you are to the liquidation threshold across all your open positions.
+To borrow, you first need deposited collateral.
+The protocol assigns each asset a collateral factor — for instance, ETH might permit borrowing up to 80% of its value.
+Your "health factor" reflects how close you are to the liquidation threshold across all your positions.

-Open the Borrow tab, select the asset you want to borrow, and enter an amount within your available credit.
-The transaction sends borrowed tokens directly to your wallet.
-Interest accrues continuously on the borrowed balance, increasing your debt every block.
+Open the Borrow tab, choose the asset you want to borrow, and enter an amount within your available credit.
+The transaction sends the borrowed tokens directly to your wallet.
+Interest accrues continuously on the borrowed balance, increasing your debt with every block.

-Keep your health factor comfortably above 1.0.
+Keep your health factor well above 1.0.
 If it falls to or below 1.0, your collateral becomes eligible for liquidation.
-A sensible rule of thumb: borrow no more than 50–60% of your maximum to leave room for price swings.
-The Borrow Positions panel on the main page gives a real-time view of your current positions and health.
+A useful guideline: borrow no more than 50–60% of your maximum to leave room for price fluctuations.
+The Borrow Positions panel on the main page provides a real-time view of your current positions and health factor.

 Repaying is straightforward — return to the Borrow tab, select the position, and repay partially or in full.
-Partial repayment improves your health factor without closing the position entirely.
+A partial repayment improves your health factor without closing the position entirely.

 Is Dolomite Finance audited and safe to use?

 The Dolomite Finance protocol's smart contracts have undergone formal audit reviews.
-The platform also integrates with Chainalysis for compliance screening — you can see the "Protected by Chainalysis" badge in the lower left corner of the main interface, which flags wallet addresses linked to sanctioned activity before transactions are submitted.
+The platform also integrates with Chainalysis for compliance screening — you will notice the "Protected by Chainalysis" badge in the lower left corner of the main interface, which flags wallet addresses linked to sanctioned activity before transactions are processed.

-No DeFi protocol is completely risk-free.
-Smart contract vulnerabilities, oracle failures, and extreme market conditions all present real risks.
-Dolomite Finance mitigates oracle risk by using Chainlink price feeds and applying conservative collateral factors, but users should understand that no audit can eliminate every possible attack vector.
+No DeFi protocol is without risk.
+Smart contract vulnerabilities, oracle failures, and extreme market events all present genuine dangers.
+Dolomite Finance mitigates oracle risk by using Chainlink price feeds and applying conservative collateral factors, but users should understand that no audit eliminates every possible attack vector.

 On the operational side, the team has published smart contract addresses publicly.
-Users comfortable reading Solidity can verify the contract logic independently.
+Users comfortable reading Solidity can verify the contract logic themselves.
 The GitHub repository at github.com/dolomite-exchange contains the relevant code for review.

 What is DOLO and how does it relate to the platform?

-DOLO can be bridged across networks using the DOLO Bridge link found in the main menu.
-This is important because Dolomite Finance operates on multiple chains — Ethereum, Arbitrum, Berachain, Mantle, and Botanix — and DOLO may need to move between them depending on where you are active.
+DOLO can be moved across networks using the DOLO Bridge link found in the main menu.
+This is important because Dolomite Finance operates on multiple chains — Ethereum, Arbitrum, Berachain, Mantle, and Botanix — and DOLO needs to transfer between them depending on where you are active.

 What is veDOLO and why does it matter?

 veDOLO stands for "vote-escrowed DOLO."
-It is a locked form of the DOLO token that grants holders greater governance influence and a larger portion of protocol incentives.
-The longer you lock, the more veDOLO you receive per DOLO committed.
+It is a locked version of the DOLO token that grants holders greater governance power and a larger portion of protocol incentives.
+The longer you lock, the more veDOLO you receive per DOLO locked.

-This model, popularized by Curve Finance's veCRV system, aligns long-term token holders with protocol health.
-Locking tokens reduces circulating supply and rewards those dedicated to the Dolomite Finance platform over months or years rather than days.
+This model, popularized by Curve Finance's veCRV system, aligns long-term token holders with overall protocol health.
+Locking tokens reduces circulating supply and rewards those committed to the Dolomite Finance platform over months or years rather than days.

-veDOLO holders can direct liquidity incentives toward specific markets, which is why certain assets on the Earn page show boosted blue APRs — those boosts frequently result from veDOLO voting.
-If you hold a meaningful DOLO position and plan to stay engaged long-term, locking for veDOLO is worth considering.
+veDOLO holders can direct liquidity incentives toward specific markets, which is why certain assets on the Earn page show boosted blue APRs — those boosts often result from veDOLO voting.
+If you hold a significant DOLO position and intend to stay long-term, locking for veDOLO is worth considering.
 Check the veDOLO tab in the main navigation for current lock options.

 Can I use Dolomite Finance if I hold Bitcoin?

 Yes.
 Dolomite Finance supports multiple wrapped and bridged Bitcoin representations.
-WBTC (Wrapped BTC) is available on Ethereum and has been a fixture of DeFi platforms for years. cbBTC (Coinbase Wrapped BTC) is a newer, Coinbase-issued version.
+WBTC (Wrapped BTC) is available on Ethereum and has been a staple on DeFi platforms for years. cbBTC (Coinbase Wrapped BTC) is a newer Coinbase-issued version.
 SolvBTC is a third option from the Solv Protocol ecosystem.

 Each carries a slightly different trust model.
 WBTC relies on a centralized custodian holding native BTC. cbBTC is backed by Coinbase.
 SolvBTC uses a distinct vault mechanism.
 All three are ERC-20 tokens pegged 1:1 to BTC and can be deposited into Dolomite Finance to earn supply yield or used as collateral for borrowing stablecoins or ETH.

 Native Bitcoin does not exist on EVM chains — you always need a wrapped version.
-The specific APR and borrowing availability for each BTC token varies; check the Earn page for current rates.
+The specific APR and borrowing availability for each BTC token varies; consult the Earn page for current rates.

 How does Dolomite Finance handle liquidations?

-When a borrower's health factor drops to 1.0 or below — meaning their collateral value no longer adequately covers their debt — the protocol makes their collateral available for liquidation.
+When a borrower's health factor falls to 1.0 or below — meaning their collateral value no longer sufficiently covers their debt — the protocol makes their collateral available for liquidation.
 A liquidator (any external party running liquidation bots) repays part of the borrower's debt and receives collateral in return at a discount.

 That discount is the liquidation bonus.
-It incentivizes liquidators to act promptly, which keeps the protocol solvent.
+It incentivizes liquidators to act quickly, keeping the protocol solvent.
 The exact bonus depends on the collateral asset involved.

-From a user's perspective, the best way to avoid liquidation is straightforward: maintain a comfortable health factor, set up price alerts for your collateral assets, and proactively repay or add collateral if markets move against you.
-The Dolomite Finance interface displays your real-time health factor in the Borrow Positions section — review it regularly when markets are volatile.
+From a user's standpoint, the simplest way to avoid liquidation is to maintain a comfortable health factor, set up price alerts for your collateral assets, and proactively repay or add collateral if markets move against you.
+The Dolomite Finance interface displays your real-time health factor in the Borrow Positions section — check it regularly during volatile market conditions.

 What networks does Dolomite Finance support?

 Switching networks in your wallet automatically updates the interface to display the correct markets.
-Gas costs differ considerably between chains — Arbitrum and Mantle tend to be significantly cheaper than Ethereum mainnet, which is important for smaller deposit or withdrawal transactions.
+Gas costs differ considerably between chains — Arbitrum and Mantle tend to be far cheaper than Ethereum mainnet, which is significant for smaller deposit or withdrawal transactions.

 How do oDOLO rewards work?

 oDOLO is an options-based reward token used by Dolomite Finance to distribute incentives.
-Rather than issuing raw DOLO directly, the protocol distributes oDOLO — a call option that lets holders purchase DOLO at a discounted price relative to market.
+Rather than issuing raw DOLO directly, the protocol distributes oDOLO — a call option that lets the holder purchase DOLO at a discounted price relative to the market rate.

-This structure benefits long-term protocol participants more than short-term yield farmers.
-Someone who immediately sells their reward tokens depresses the price.
-With oDOLO, recipients must actively choose to exercise the option, which requires some capital commitment.
-Those who exercise receive DOLO at a discount, while the protocol receives payment that can fund operations or liquidity.
+This structure benefits long-term protocol participants over short-term farmers.
+Someone who immediately sells reward tokens depresses the price for everyone.
+With oDOLO, recipients must actively decide to exercise the option, which requires some capital commitment.
+Those who exercise receive DOLO at a discount, and the protocol collects payment that can fund operations or liquidity.

-The Transaction Settings panel includes a toggle to show or hide oDOLO rewards in the displayed APR figures.
-When included, some assets show noticeably higher total yields.
-When excluded, you see only the base interest rate generated by lending activity.
+The Transaction Settings panel includes a toggle to show or hide oDOLO rewards within the displayed APR figures.
+When included, some assets show notably higher total yields.
+When excluded, you see only the base interest rate from lending activity.

 What is the difference between a green APR and a blue APR on Dolomite Finance?

 Blue rates are often higher but carry an additional layer of dependency.
-If the external reward program ends, the blue APR falls back to whatever the green base rate would be.
-For planning purposes, treat the green portion as your baseline and the blue portion as variable upside.
+If the external reward program concludes, the blue APR reverts to whatever the green base rate would be.
+For planning purposes, treat the green portion as your reliable baseline and the blue portion as variable upside.

 How do I get started with Dolomite Finance today?

 Three things: a Web3 wallet, some ETH for gas, and the asset you want to deposit.
-That's the short version.
+That is the short version.

-The longer version: install MetaMask or another compatible wallet if you do not already have one.
+Longer version: install MetaMask or another compatible wallet if you do not already have one.
 Fund it with the network's native gas token — ETH on Ethereum mainnet, ETH on Arbitrum, BERA on Berachain, MNT on Mantle.
 Then visit the Dolomite Finance app, connect your wallet, and navigate to the Earn tab.
-Browse the token list, review the current supply rates, and choose what aligns with your goals.
+Browse the token list, review the current supply rates, and choose what fits your goals.

-If you intend to borrow, begin by depositing more collateral than you plan to borrow against.
-Aim for a health factor of at least 1.5 to start — that provides meaningful buffer before any liquidation risk becomes a concern.
+If you plan to borrow, start by depositing more collateral than you intend to borrow against.
+Aim for a health factor of at least 1.5 to begin — that gives you meaningful buffer before any liquidation risk becomes serious.

 For more background on the team and protocol vision, read the about page.
 And if questions arise that are not covered here, the Discord community linked in the main menu is active and welcoming.